Ground source heat pump: Environmental impact

 Ground-source heat pumps always produce fewer greenhouse gases than air conditioners, oil furnaces, and electric heating, but natural gas furnaces may be competitive depending on the greenhouse gas intensity of the local electricity supply.
 In countries like Canada and Russia with low emitting electricity infrastructure, a residential heat pump may save 5 tons of carbon dioxide per year relative to an oil furnace, or about as much as taking an average passenger car off the road.
 But in cities like Beijing or Pittsburgh that are highly reliant on coal for electricity production, a heat pump may result in 1 or 2 tons more carbon dioxide emissions than a natural gas furnace.
 For areas not served by utility natural gas infrastructure, however, no better alternative exists.

 The fluids used in closed loops may be designed to be biodegradable and non-toxic, but the refrigerant used in the heat pump cabinet and in direct exchange loops was, until recently, chlorodifluoromethane, which is an ozone-depleting substance.
 Although harmless while contained, leaks and improper end-of-life disposal contribute to enlarging the ozone hole.
 For new construction, this refrigerant is being phased out in favor of the ozone-friendly but potent greenhouse gas R410A.
-The EcoCute water heater is an air-source heat pump that uses carbon dioxide as its working fluid instead of chlorofluorocarbons.
 Open-loop systems (i.e. those that draw ground water as opposed to closed-loop systems using a borehole heat exchanger) need to be balanced by reinjecting the spent water.
 This prevents aquifer depletion and the contamination of soil or surface water with brine or other compounds from underground.

 Before drilling, the underground geology needs to be understood, and drillers need to be prepared to seal the borehole, including preventing penetration of water between strata.
 The unfortunate example is a geothermal heating project in Staufen im Breisgau, Germany which seems the cause of considerable damage to historical buildings there.
 In 2008, the city centre was reported to have risen 12 cm, after initially sinking a few millimeters.
 The boring tapped a naturally pressurized aquifer, and via the borehole this water entered a layer of anhydrite, which expands when wet as it forms gypsum.
 The swelling will stop when the anhydrite is fully reacted, and reconstruction of the city center "is not expedient until the uplift ceases".
 By 2010 sealing of the borehole had not been accomplished.
 By 2010, some sections of town had risen by 30 cm.